 Declassified: CIA Aided Iraq’s Chemical Weapon Attacks on Iran

 Bashar al-Assad has allegedly crossed what President Obama called a “red line” using chemical weapons against up to 1,000 people.
+Although there is preventative equipment out there like a gas mask or a hazmat suit, many of these victims do not have access to any sort of protection and the injuries they suffer can have torturous consequences as well as lead to painful deaths.
+It is an inhumane method to use in war, many feel.
 The threat of chemical weapons and other WMD by such unsavory characters as Saddam Hussein was the major pretext for “preemptive” war with Iraq.

 President George W. Bush argued that regime change was necessary due to the fact that Hussein used these awful weapons in the Iraq-Iran war and against the Kurds.
 In this post 9/11 world, “outlaw regimes,” particularly those he dubbed the “Axis of Evil” (Iraq, Iran, and North Korea) were a threat to the civilized world which could no longer be tolerated.
 Chemical weapons are so taboo, after all, even the Nazis opted not to use chemical weapons on the battlefield!*